nai-labs/discord-dreams/README.md

 - **Image Generation**: Your AI can send selfies.
 Because apparently that's a thing now.
 - **Conversation Management**: Edit or delete conversation history.
 Useful for when your AI says something stupid.
 - **Character Customization**: Adjust your AI's personality.
 Make it as annoying as you want.
 Or.. whatever.
+- **Organized Output**: All conversation logs and generated content are neatly organized in an 'output' folder.
+Because who doesn't love a tidy bot?

 ## Prerequisites